ragley/Foosbots_SPR_23/README.md

 <br></br>

 ### __`OnActionReceived()` - Void__
-This method is the main driver function of the agent in charge of both producing actions and producing rewards, this function is called every interval set in `Decision Requester`, so, `OnActionsRecieved()` is called every `DecisionInterval` `FixedUpdate()` steps.
-This project makes use of a continuous action space where all outputs are naturally in the range (-1,1) but we manually clip them to guarantee that they stay in that range, per recommendation of the ML Agents team.
+This method is the main driver function of the agent in charge of both producing actions and producing rewards, this function is called every interval set in `Decision Requester`.
+The `OnActionsRecieved()` function is called every `DecisionInterval` `FixedUpdate()` steps.
+This project makes use of a continuous action space where all outputs are naturally in the range (-1,1), but we manually clip them to guarantee that they stay in that range, per recommendation of the ML Agents team.
 Currently the actions of the agent are in the form of "Desired Position" or where the agent wants to be in terms of its minimum and maximum actuation values for the specific action.

 To actuate the rods themselves based on the outputs from the neural network, each rod has two actuation values that move the rod.
 - __For Linear:__